 Additionally, you don’t need to worry about your dog bed getting adult lice from any animals outside the Trichodectes canis genus, which means canines.
 Common dog lice infect wolves, coyotes, and foxes in North America but won’t go after cats, rodents, or birds.

 This also means that the treatments for the two are different.
 So please, don’t use lice shampoo for humans on your dog, as some of the ingredients could be harmful or toxic.

 How to Tell If Your Dog Has Lice

 Identifying lice is the first step in treatment.
-Because some of the symptoms of dog lice are so similar to other pests and even other skin conditions, pet lice are often misidentified.
+Because some of the symptoms of dog lice are similar to other pests and skin conditions, pet lice are often misidentified.
 It’s important to identify lice symptoms in dogs, but you also need to know what lice look like at each stage to help you spot these pesky bugs in the act.

 Dry, Cull Coat

 Because common chewing lice feed on skin cells and other skin secretions, they can leave your dog’s skin and coat feeling dry and scruffy.
 In addition, the longer the lice feast on your dog’s secretions, the more depleted they will leave your dog’s natural oils that condition his skin and coat.